rogorido/sistercities/sistercities.md

 As always consult the very rich documentation for the many parameters present in the [continuous scales](http://ggplot2.tidyverse.org/reference/scale_continuous.html).

-Let's continue with other aspects of ggplot2.
-I want to remember that ggplot2 has a lot of different `geom`s to represent data: [histograms](http://ggplot2.tidyverse.org/reference/geom_histogram.html), [boxplots](http://ggplot2.tidyverse.org/reference/geom_boxplot.html), [violin plots](http://ggplot2.tidyverse.org/reference/geom_violin.html), [density plots](http://ggplot2.tidyverse.org/reference/geom_density.html), [dotplots](http://ggplot2.tidyverse.org/reference/geom_dotplot.html), and many more.

-Let's begin with the most simple one.
-Later on we will split the graph so that every EU-country has its own graph.
-Actually this can be simply done with this code (we use again the dataframe `eudata` with all data):

 ## A first example: a scatterplot of population data